 The Template is sized to print on A4 paper (210mm x 297mm).

-Each Journey Map workstation has been designed to allow 5-7 individuals to work comfortably together on a single Journey Map.
-We like to print the Journey and Idea Maps, as well as the larger canvases on a heavy matte-finished vinyl material.
+Each workshop workstation has been designed to allow 5-7 individuals to work comfortably together around a single set of tools.
+We like to print the large maps and posters on a heavy matte-finished vinyl material.
 However, printing on paper is also a great alternative if a long-term solution isn't required.

-The PDF linked below includes guidance regarding supplies needed for each Journey Map workstation, room layout and setup.
+The PDF linked below includes guidance regarding supplies needed for each FRAME and IDEATE workstation, room layout and setup.

 The Idea Map